GravityKit/GravityView/readme.txt

 = develop =

+* Improved: The Members plugin now works with No-Conflict Mode enabled
 * Fixed: PHP notice when editing an entry in Gravity Forms that was created by user that no longer exists
 * Fixed: Error activating on sites that use the Danish language
 * Fixed: Entry approval scripts not loading properly when using Full Site Editing themes in WordPress 5.9